matter-labs/block-explorer/README-00.md

 ### Proxy mode

-This configuration does not rust the worker to index  explorer data.
+This configuration leverages existing block explorer infrastructure instead of running all indexing components locally.
-Instead it hits a explorer api URL provided via configuration.
+It connects to an established explorer API URL provided via configuration.

 It can be configured changing the file `proxy.env`.
 For example, this is the configuration to proxy to mainnet: